 - are available as short-term/temporary financial assistance towards housing costs

-- those of pension age - size limits will only apply to tenants of working age, any tenant over the qualifying age for state pension credit or with a partner over that age will be exempt
+- those of pensionable age - size limits only apply to tenants of working age; any tenant over the qualifying age for state pension credit or with a partner over that age will be exempt

-- registered foster carers, who have a current year foster carer agreement
+- registered foster carers who have a current foster carer agreement

-- adult children who are in the Armed Forces but who continue to live with parents will be treated as continuing to live at home, even when deployed on operations
+- adult children who are in the Armed Forces - those who continue to live with parents will be considered as living at home, even when deployed on operations

-- disabled children who need their own bedroom due to their medical condition and in receipt of middle or higher rate DLA care (decisions on individual cases are made using supporting medical information)
+- disabled children who need their own bedroom due to a medical condition and are in receipt of middle/higher rate Disability Living Allowance (DLA) (decisions on individual cases are made using supporting medical information)

-If you live with someone else the size limit rules will take into account everyone living in the property when deciding whether you have 'extra' bedrooms for housing benefit purposes.
+If you live with other people, we will take into account everyone living in the property when deciding whether you have 'extra' bedrooms for housing benefit purposes.

-If it's decided you have extra bedrooms, a percentage reduction will be taken off:
+If we decide you have extra bedrooms, we will take a percentage reduction off:

 - the whole eligible rent

 - any eligible service charges

 We will then base your housing benefit on the proportion of the rent you are liable to pay.